Holshouser award for Public Service

 The Public Service Award was created in 2007 to encourage, identify, recognize, and reward public service by faculty of the University.
 Faculty of any of the 17 constituent institutions of the University of North Carolina are eligible.
 At its August 2013 meeting, the Board of Governors unanimously approved a resolution to rename the award after Governor James E. Holshouser, Jr.

-The UNCG Committee for the Governor James E. Holshouser, Jr. Award for Excellence in Public Service is currently soliciting nominations for the 2022 Governor James E. Holshouser, Jr. Award for Excellence in Public Service.
-Deadline for nominations TBA.
+The UNCG Committee for the Governor James E. Holshouser, Jr. Award for Excellence in Public Service is currently soliciting nominations for the 2023 Governor James E. Holshouser, Jr. Award for Excellence in Public Service.
+Deadline for nominations September 1, 2023.

 The Public Service Award was created in 2007 to encourage, identify, recognize, and reward public service by faculty of the University.
 Faculty of any of the 17 constituent institutions of the University of North Carolina are eligible.